robenkleene/collections/quotes/david-perell.md

 # David Perell

+"The world rewards the people who are best at communicating ideas, not the people with the best ideas."

 "The core skill of building a business is creating systems for things you do repeatedly"

 "On Twitter, the top sentence is an ad.